Indigaz/DocumentLibrary/Communication with Remote Ubuntu Servers.md

 Save the public and private key.
 Name them something identifiable like "beltonmc_rsa" for the private key and "beltonmc_rsa.pub" for the public key.
 Also, store them somewhere out of sight--as in not on your Desktop...

 ## Connect to a remote machine
-Depending on what your remote machine...
+Depending on what your remote machine is dictates what you will do.